An isekai that SMASHES typical isekai tropes.

 Art 6/10: For me the art is just fine, not anything spectacular but not too bad either.
 I feel like many other manhwas suffer from this mediocrity as well.
 The art always seems the same and the characters don't really fit into their enviornments.
 It always frustrates me when I see 3D modelled backgrounds in manhwa because it shows just how lazy the artists can be that they can't even bother with adding more details to their own worlds.
 Although a bit disappointing, it didn't hinder my enjoyment of the story.

 Characters 8/10: I loved the characterisation in this manhwa.
 Instead of everyone feeling 2D and cartoonish, they were given more depth and actual personalities.
-They weren’t perfect at all and each had their own flaws and struggles to get through, unlike in other webtoons of the same reincarnation trope.
+They weren’t perfect at all and each had their own flaws and struggles to get through, unlike in other webtoons where they keep recycling the same character archetypes.
 It’s quite refreshing and I would recommend it to anyone who’s sick of the same stereotypical characters associated with this genre.
 Each person had their own stories and perspectives to tell that was relevant to Eris in some way and I really enjoyed it.

 Overall 7/10: A really good read with well thought-out characters and plot.
 Would recommend to anyone looking for something different :)